ElFalch/lund-farm/README.md

 | gallery.html  |![Gallery Page Wave Report Details](https://github.com/ElFalch/lund-farm/blob/main/assets/images/testing-images/wave-testing/gallery-wave-details-1.png)                               |
 | gallery.html  |![Gallery Page Wave Report Details](https://github.com/ElFalch/lund-farm/blob/main/assets/images/testing-images/wave-testing/gallery-wave-details-2.png)                               |

+## Manual Testing

+Manual testing was carried out to ensure all links worked as intended, aswell as the contact form and 404 page.
+Device mode in [Chrome DevTools](https://developer.chrome.com/docs/devtools) was used to ensure that the design was responsive and that features were fully functional across all device sizes.

 # Deployment

 The site was deployed to GitHub pages.
 The deployed site can be found [here] (https://elfalch.github.io/lund-farm/)